sohelkh1211/Finance_Dashboard/README.md

 4. Start the development server:
     ```sh
-    npm start
+    npm run dev
     ```

 ## 🚀 Usage
-Once the server is running, you can access the application at `http://localhost:3000`.
+Once the server is running, you can access the application at `http://localhost:5173/`.

 ## 🛠️ Technologies Used
 - ⚛️ **ReactJS**: A JavaScript library for building user interfaces.